Welcome To First Protestant Church of New Braunfels.

 Membership Requirements are:

-· Affirmation of faith
+· Affirmation of faith, or re-affirmation of faith

 · Baptism and rite of confirmation

-· To share in its organized work
+· Share in FPC’s organized work